All posts

 Foreign Tax Credit Relief (FTCR)

-If US tax has been paid on the LLC's income — either because the income is ECI or because US withholding applies — the UK owner may claim Foreign Tax Credit Relief to offset the UK liability.
-FTCR is claimed on form SA106.
+If US tax has been paid on the LLC's income (ECI or US withholding), you may claim Foreign Tax Credit Relief to offset the UK liability.
+Claimed on form SA106.

-The limitation: FTCR applies only when the same income is taxed in both countries and the income is recognized as the individual's income under UK law.
-If HMRC classifies the LLC as opaque and re-characterizes the income (e.g., treating it as dividends rather than trading profits), the credit may not align with the US tax paid on a different characterization of the same economic income.
+The catch: FTCR only works when both countries tax the same income and HMRC recognizes it as yours.
+If HMRC re-characterizes the income as dividends rather than trading profits, the credit may not align with what the US taxed on a different characterization of the same economic income.

 HMRC's guidance on FTCR (HS263) covers the mechanics.
-For LLC-specific treatment, INTM180030 and the surrounding manual pages address entity classification.
+For LLC-specific treatment, INTM180030 addresses entity classification.

 Filing Deadlines